 To accomplish this in-house usually requires hiring a full-time writer, which means not only paying a competitive salary but perks as well.
 And, there is a time investment in the interviewing and onboarding process, too.

-It’s worth noting that cheaper blog writing fees aren’t always better.
-While you don’t have to break the bank outsourcing your blog, which would defeat its entire purpose, you often get what you pay for.
+It’s worth noting that cheaper blog writing and cheap SEO aren’t always better.
+While you don’t have to break the bank outsourcing your content, which would defeat its entire purpose, you often get what you pay for.
 Better services hire more in-demand, experienced writers and vet their people carefully.
 In turn, they charge more to their clients, but it’s often worth it in the end.

 Professional Writing Skills and Scalability